 New & Used Rolls-Royce Phantom: In Depth

-The Rolls-Royce Phantom lacks true competition in its class, with the only exception being the Bentley Mulsanne.
-The Phantom is offered as a lavishly appointed sedan, coupe, or convertible, and it’s the flagship model in the Rolls-Royce range.
+The Rolls-Royce Phantom lacks true competition in its class, but the only exception is the Bentley Mulsanne.
+The Phantom is available as a lavishly appointed sedan, coupe, or convertible, and it’s the flagship model in the Rolls-Royce range.

 For more information, including specifications, see our 2014 Rolls-Royce Phantom page